Dollar slumps to two-month low, investors see more declines

 Many investors expect a Biden administration would slightly scale back Trump’s trade war with China, which should benefit the yuan.

-Against a buoyant euro, the dollar traded at $1.1858 after falling 0.87% in the previous session.
+Against a buoyant euro EUR=EBS, the dollar traded at $1.1882 after falling 0.87% in the previous session.

 The single currency has risen sharply this week on the dollar’s weakness, but has also benefited from news of the European Union inching closer to a budget deal.